ZBr14n/Ikea-Mattress-Storefront/README.md

 ### Things to add and improve on:
--Make the storefront responsive on mobile device (iPhone 6 at the least).
+- Make the storefront responsive on mobile device (iPhone 6 at the least).
--Add user authentication (OAuth or JWT perhaps) for user account creation and login.
+- Add user authentication (OAuth or JWT perhaps) for user account creation and login.
--Add backend service using nodejs/mysq to hold incoming data.
+- Add backend service using nodejs/mysq to hold incoming data.

 -----------------------------------------------------